Observation Preparation Tool

 Summary Report

 The Summary Report (Figure 4.12) is the most valuable for checking the overall setup of an SB.
 This is a table view of the scan listing created in the left-hand column.
 If scan loops have been utilized, be sure to click on the plus icon at the top left of the Summary Report table to expand all loops (including loops within loops).
 It is important to step through the LST start range (defined by the observer in the Information tab) by entering different assumed LST start times at the top of the Static Report tab.
 This will help determine whether each observing scan (not including setup scan(s)) have the appropriate time on source (after slewing) for the entire LST start range assigned in the Information tab.
 The AZ and EL should also be carefully checked to avoid antenna wrap issues and EL limits.
-If an observing scan does not have enough time on source (after slewing), that scan will be highlighted in red.
-It is ok if setup scans do not have time on source (they will not appear in red).
+If an observing scan does not have any time on source (after slewing), that scan will be highlighted in green (as a warning).
+If a reference pointing (i.e., interferometric pointing (IP)) scan has less than the required 2min 30sec on source, after slewing, that scan will be highlighted in red (as an error).
+It is ok if setup scans do not have time on source (they will not appear in green or red).
 The setup scans (for setting the attenuator and requantizer gain levels) do not require the antennas to be on source.

 OPT 1.31 User Interface Update